 About the wine:

-An impressive vintage of Testamatta, characterized by great freshness and a refined character.
-It boasts an intense ruby color with slightly purplish highlights.
-The nose is highly aromatic, offering a complex bouquet of red and black fruits, dried figs, and ripe cherries.
-In the background, subtle spices and candied citrus zest are discernible.
+An impressive vintage of Testamatta, with great freshness and a refined character.
+It has an intense ruby color with slightly purplish highlights.
+The nose is very fragrant, offering a complex bouquet of red and black fruits, dried figs, and ripe cherries.
+In the background, there are hints of sweet spices and candied citrus zest.
 On the palate, the structure is harmonious, with ripe, balanced tannins, lovely acidity, and savory complexity.
 The finish, with beautiful depth and remarkable length, reveals a delicate minerality and elegant fruity notes.
 A very promising Testamatta.

 Jane Anson - Inside Bordeaux